HenryMorgan-cd2/COC202-Computer-Vision-Notes/notes.md

 > sorted by date :O
 > This is hard to browse

-There are 2 mean tasks:
+There are 2 main tasks:
 - Visualisation
 	- image arrangement
 	- where to place images on screen